dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ## Applying xS Model

-Now that we have a strokes gained stacked machine learning model for a shot per shot basis, implementing it is crucial for gaining valuable insights into golf performance.
+Now that we have a stacked SG machine learning model for a shot per shot basis, implementing it is crucial for gaining valuable insights into golf performance.
 Utilizing the model post-training enables golf analysts, coaches, and players to extract actionable insights, optimize strategies, and refine skills.
-Ultimately, leveraging a strokes gained stacked ML model empowers stakeholders to make informed decisions, enhance performance, and drive success on the golf course.
+Ultimately, leveraging a model empowers stakeholders to make informed decisions, enhance performance, and drive success on the golf course.

 ### SG per Shot